How Snowflake Builds 1:1 ABM Experiences That Scale

 After explosive growth and an IPO, the company was faced with a new challenge: How do you continue to adapt, grow, and scale at the level needed to maintain an enterprise-level brand?

-As an account-based organization, getting there involved an ABM team of six.
+As an account-based organization, getting there involved an account-based marketing (ABM) team of six.
 But scaling beyond 2000+ 1:1 campaigns would mean answering—and solving for—questions like:

 • Are we siloed in how we work with other teams?